jonpither/cider-spy/README.md

 Since then it's morphed into being a tool to help developers share information.
 I.e. to ping code to each other and see where colleagues are.

+## Feature TODOS

+* Popup some code in a buffer on another devs emacs
+* Dev x has been on this file.. etc etc.
+* Functions run most often outside of immediate namespace
+* Functions run that fail most often
+* Time Fns: https://github.com/clojure-emacs/cider/issues/477.
+* REPL Summary: I spent x amount of time in this namespace today

-## TODOS
+## Refactor TODOS

-* Document credits in official way.
-Magnars because I used a lot of `magit` patterns and `clj-refactor` build setup. bbatsov because he basically taught me Elisp via hacking on CIDER.
 * Integrate with travis.. follow CIDER
 * Right now summary is refreshed all the time - I should make a better process of firing off deltas (i.e. registrations).
 Perhaps I should start by having a dedicated 'flash message' section of the spy buffer.
-* Connected repl sessions - i.e. send someone some code
-* Dev x has been on this file.. etc etc.
-* Popup some code in a buffer on another devs emacs
-* Where is everyone right now? (project specific)
 * Refactor: Split out an interaction file.
 * Test: Do a ping
-* Namespaces/hunks should be links
-* Functions run most often outside of immediate namespace
-* Functions run that fail most often
-* Time Fns: https://github.com/clojure-emacs/cider/issues/477.
-* Keep ref to last REPL eval (saves deffing)
-* REPL Summary: I spent x amount of time in this namespace today
+* Document credits in official way.
+Magnars because I used a lot of `magit` patterns and `clj-refactor` build setup. bbatsov because he basically taught me Elisp via hacking on CIDER.

 # License